bas080/furver/client.md

 passing your own functions or values to the client constructor.

 Once you have an instance of the client, you can call methods on it as defined by the Furver API schema.
-For example, if the schema has a method called `getUsers`, you can call it like this:

 ## Calling server functions